isaacb98/IA_final/README.md

 ### Conclusion

 Overall, our group's project was a combination of Python, AWS services, and Tableau.
 By automating the data collection process, storing it in a database, and visualizing it in a meaningful way, we were able to provide valuable insights into the health ratings of restaurants in Manhattan.
 This project demonstrates the power of technology and data analysis in solving real-world problems.

+### Answers to initial questions after the project

+1. How to choose restaurant based on cleanliness and rating?
+Please see Dashboard 1 visualization to a detailed analysis.
+2. Does a bad government health grading condemn a restaurant to failure?
+According to our research, the government cleanliness rating does not influence in the user experience in the restaurant.
+3. Does a good government health grading ensure a good customer experience?
+It does not!